isc-rsingh/gpkg-core/spec.md

 |nonGeographicDataset|007   |Information applies to non-geographic data|
 |dimensionGroup  |008       |Information applies to a dimension group|

-NOTE1: The scope codes in Table 6 include a very wide set of descriptive information types as “metadata” to describe data.
+> NOTE: The scope codes in Table 6 include a very wide set of descriptive information types as “metadata” to describe data.

-NOTE2: The “catalog” md_scope may be used for Feature Catalog [B40] information stored as XML metadata that is linked to features stored in a GeoPackage.
+> NOTE: The “catalog” md_scope may be used for Feature Catalog [B40] information stored as XML metadata that is linked to features stored in a GeoPackage.

-NOTE3: The “schema” md_scope may be used for Application Schema [B37][B38][B39][B45] information stored as XML metadata that is linked to features stored in a GeoPackage.
+> NOTE: The “schema” md_scope may be used for Application Schema [B37][B38][B39][B45] information stored as XML metadata that is linked to features stored in a GeoPackage.

-NOTE4: The “taxonomy” md_scope may be used for taxonomy or knowledge system [B41][B42] “linked data” information stored as XML metadata that is linked to features stored in a GeoPackage.
+> NOTE: The “taxonomy” md_scope may be used for taxonomy or knowledge system [B41][B42] “linked data” information stored as XML metadata that is linked to features stored in a GeoPackage.

-A GeoPackage SHALL have an xml_metadata table.
+A GeoPackage SHALL have an `xml_metadata` table.
-The xml_metadata table SHALL contain at least the row defined by the SQL insert statement show in Table 49.
+The `xml_metadata` table SHALL contain at least the row defined by the SQL insert statement show in Table 49.
-See Annex B: Table Definition SQL clause B.4 xml_metadata.
+See Annex B: Table Definition SQL clause B.4 `xml_metadata`.

 #### 8.4.3 Metadata Reference Table